 - swollen, stiff joints

-Researchers aren’t sure what causes psoriasis specifically on the palms and soles, but there are factors that can increase your chances of developing psoriasis in general.
+Researchers aren’t sure what causes psoriasis specifically on the palms and soles.
+There are factors that can increase your chances of developing psoriasis in general.

 Family history is one of the biggest risk factors.
 Having one parent with psoriasis increases your chance of developing it.
 Your risk increases significantly if both of your biological parents have psoriasis.